Deja Vu at Scale: Paraphrase-Robust Detection of Duplicate Gherkin Steps in Behaviour-Driven Software Testing with Sentence-Transformer Embeddings and a 1.1M-Step Open Benchmark: Related Work

 The most directly comparable line of work is due to Binamungu and colleagues at Manchester \citep{binamungu2018vst,binamungu2018saner,binamungu2020xp,binamungu2020phd,binamungu2023jss}.
 They characterise the quality of BDD specifications, enumerate the causes and costs of scenario duplication, and propose detection based on recording the execution trace of each scenario and comparing the traces for equivalence.
 Their technique is powerful (it can detect behavioural equivalence of scenarios whose surface text is entirely different) but it requires a runnable test suite in a configured environment, a prerequisite that we avoid.

-Oliveira and Marczak \citep{oliveira2017quality,oliveira2019quality} interview practitioners to catalogue the perceived quality factors of BDD scenarios, including duplication and readability.
+Oliveira and Marczak \citep{oliveira2017quality,oliveira2019quality} survey and interview practitioners to catalogue the perceived quality factors of BDD scenarios, including uniqueness (absence of duplication) and clarity.
 Wautelet et al.\ \citep{wautelet2023poem} and Sears et al.\ \citep{sears2025profes} develop quality assessment frameworks and Computer-Aided Software Engineering (CASE) tooling that analyse individual scenarios for compliance with style guidelines.
 None of these operate at scale across a published corpus of public repositories.

-The work of Irshad et al.\ \citep{irshad2020ease,irshad2021jss,irshad2022ist} addresses BDD reuse at industrial scale within a single organisation (Ericsson) using Normalised Compression Distance (NCD).
-Their focus is the effort distribution across BDD lifecycle phases and the refactoring of scenarios rather than step-level detection in cross-organisational corpora.
+The work of Irshad et al.\ \citep{irshad2021einf,irshad2021jss,irshad2022ist} addresses BDD reuse in an industrial setting within a single organisation (Ericsson) using Normalised Compression Distance (NCD).
+Their focus is the systematic reuse of acceptance tests and the refactoring of duplicated specifications (87 specifications across two products in the published evaluation) rather than step-level detection in cross-organisational corpora.

-Suan's 2015 Manchester Master of Science thesis \citep{suan2015msc} prototypes a textual-plus-Abstract-Syntax-Tree (AST) Gherkin similarity tool, unpublished outside Manchester and not applied to a corpus.
+Sia's 2015 Manchester Master of Science thesis \citep{suan2015msc} prototypes a textual-plus-Abstract-Syntax-Tree (AST) Gherkin similarity tool (SEED), unpublished outside Manchester and evaluated on only three open-source projects (148 feature files in total).

 Table~\ref{tab:corpus-compare} positions our corpus against comparable BDD-quality corpora in the literature, including the concurrent GivenWhenThen (GWT) dataset \citep{alcantara2026gwt} released at the Mining Software Repositories (MSR) 2026 conference in the same month as this work.
-GWT and cukereuse share no authors and no coordination, and their sampling strategies are deliberately different: GWT samples on average 1.33 scenarios per repository across 1{,}720 filtered repositories (one-scenario-per-repo breadth sampling, with official-Cucumber-only and English-only filters), while cukereuse exhaustively mines every \texttt{.feature} file from each of 347 repositories (no framework filter, no language filter).
-On publicly reported axes cukereuse reports the larger step and scenario counts; on repository count GWT reports a wider cross-section.
+GWT and cukereuse share no authors and no coordination, and their sampling strategies are deliberately different: GWT retains on average 1.33 scenarios per repository across 1{,}720 filtered repositories (breadth-oriented sampling with official-Cucumber-only and English-only filters), while cukereuse exhaustively mines every \texttt{.feature} file from each of 347 repositories (no framework filter, no language filter).
+On the publicly reported axes cukereuse reports the larger scenario count (GWT does not report a step count); on repository count GWT reports a wider cross-section.
 GWT additionally links each scenario to its backing step-definition file and source-code dependencies, a contribution cukereuse does not make.
 The datasets are complementary rather than substitutes.